trilinos/Trilinos/doc/build_ref/TrilinosBuildReferenceTemplate.rst

 Trilinos contains a large number of packages that can be enabled and there is a fairly complex dependency tree of required and optional package enables.
 The following sections contain fairly generic information on how to configure, build, test, and install Trilinos that addresses a wide range of issues.

 This is not the first document that a user should read when trying to set up to install Trilinos.
-For that, see the INSTALL.* file.
-There is a lot of information and activities mentioned in this quickref that most users (and even some Trilinos developers) will never need to know about.
+For that, see the INSTALL.* file in the base Trilinos source directory.
+There is a lot of information and activities mentioned in this reference that most users (and even some Trilinos developers) will never need to know about.

-Also, this particular quick reference has no information at all on what is actually in Trilinos.
+Also, this particular reference has no information at all on what is actually in Trilinos.
 For that, go to:

   http://trilinos.org